-Based solely upon a review of Forms 3, 4, and 5 filed for the year 2017, we believe that all our directors, officers, and 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them.
+Based solely upon a review of Forms 3, 4, and 5 filed for the years 2018 and 2019, we believe that all our directors, officers, and 10% beneficial owners complied with all Section 16(a) filing requirements applicable to them.
 In addition, all such forms were filed timely.